Certification

 Beyond the paycheck, here is what ASE certification does for your career:

-• Opens doors — most dealerships require at least some ASE certifications for employment
+• Opens doors — most dealerships require at least some ASE certifications for employment.
+Even for entry-level mechanic jobs, having one ASE cert separates your resume from the pile.

 • Increases your flag rate — shops pay certified techs more per flat-rate hour